Managed accounts: Overview | BI Cloud

 What are managed accounts?

-Managed accounts are local or Active Directory user accounts on the managed system.
+Managed accounts are privileged credentials stored, rotated, and audited to secure access to critical systems.
+They can be a local or an Active Directory user account on the managed system.

 How are managed accounts useful?